powsybl/powsybl-core/docs/user/itools/dynamic-simulation.md

 ### Optional options

-`--outputVariables-file`
+`--output-variables-file`
-This option defines the path of the configuration for the outputVariables to export at the end of the simulation.
-This configuration file is a groovy script that respects the [outputVariables DSL](../../simulation/dynamic/index.md#outputVariables-configuration) syntax.
+This option defines the path of the configuration for the output variables to export at the end of the simulation.
+This configuration file is a groovy script that respects the [outputVariables DSL](../../simulation/dynamic/index.md#output-variables-configuration) syntax.

 `--event-models-file`
 This option defines the path of the configuration for the events to simulate during the simulation.
 At the moment, only groovy scripts are supported.
 The [event models DSL](../../simulation/dynamic/index.md#event-models-mapping) depends on the simulator used.